 Estimate of revenue-generating potential Timber sales would be conducted as needed to improve or maintain desirable ecosystem conditions, under a multipleuse management concept.
-The FNAI indicates that
+The FNAI indicates that 76% (11,054 acres) of the project area is available as priorities 1, 2, 3, and 5 for sustainable forestry, and that

-76% (11,054 acres) of the project area is available as priorities 1, 2, 3, and 5 for sustainable forestry, and that 19% (2,829 acres) of the project serves as forestland for aquifer recharge.
+19% (2,829 acres) of the project serves as forestland for aquifer recharge.
 However, management would seek to improve the other revenue-generating potential of areas currently serving for forest products production by improving wildlife diversity and resource-based recreation in such areas.
 Additional revenue would be generated from sales of hunting licenses, fishing licenses, wildlife management area permits and other special hunting permits.
 Some revenues might be realized in the future from recreational user fees and ecotourism activities, if such projects can be economically developed.
-Fifteen percent (15%) of all gross revenues will be returned to the county from which funds were generated wildlife management area.
+Fifteen percent (15%) of all gross revenues will be returned to the county from which funds were generated employees needed\ Both agencies have agreed to a unified management framework whereby all CARL management funds, site generated revenues, and management expenditures are to be evenly divided between the FFS and the FWCC.

-Recommendations as to other governmental agency nvolvement The unified managers (DOF and FWC) should cooperate with other state and local governmental agencies, including the Northwest Florida Water Management District, to manage the project area.
-The project should be designated as a state forest and
+Recommendations as to other governmental agency nvolvement The unified managers (FFS and FWCC) should cooperate with other state and local governmental agencies, including the Northwest Florida Water Management District, to manage the project area.
+The project should be designated as a state forest and wildlife management area.